In order to minimize the risk of spreading a potentially infectious illness, all clients

 You and your counselor will discuss your treatment and how frequently you will have

-as therapy progresses you will likely meet every other week or even once a month.
+sessions.
+You will likely meet with your counselor every other week or even once a

-If your concerns are such that need very long term treatment or you need to be seen
+month.
+If your concerns are such that need very long-term treatment or you need to

 What if I have to reschedule?

 Please call the front desk (828.227.7469) as soon as you know you are unable to make

 your appointment.
 We do ask for at least 24 hours notice to change an appointment,

 but we know that this is not always possible.
 Typically, students are not able to